LennyPhoenix/mirrorman/README.md

 ## Todo

-- Use a better logging solution
-- Use a nicer error solution
 - Use timestamp comparisons before hash comparisons on database
+- Better way of a filter ignoring a file, error codes should ideally be used for errors not passing info